CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/databases-and-orms.md

 :::

 ::: tip .NET [Expression trees](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/expression-trees/)
-The logical expressions in the examples above should stand out because here, we've directly used the language level equality expression. *Expression trees* allow us to *evaluate the expression* at runtime to break apart its component structures to build the underlying SQL query (instead of using strings).
+The logical expressions in the examples above should stand out because here, we've directly used the language level equality expression. *Expression trees* allow us to *evaluate the expression* at runtime to break apart its component structures to build the underlying SQL query (instead of using strings (Kysely) or manually constructing an expression tree (Prisma)).
 :::

 ### Read with Navigation Includes